Ryan Edwards Of #TeenMomOG Gains Weight After Drug Allegations

 While wedding planning appears to be going smoothly for the reality couple (Mackenzie Standifer shared a photo from a wedding dress boutique weeks ago), Ryan Edwards recently sparked concern after looking a bit “worse for wear” during the Teen Mom OG Season 6B premiere.

-As In Touch Weekly magazine revealed to readers on April 18, fans took notice not only of Ryan Edwards weight gain, but also his gray hair.
+As In Touch Weekly magazine revealed to readers on April 18, fans took notice not only of Ryan Edwards weight gain but also his gray hair.

 While it’s hard to say why Ryan Edwards’ appearance has changed so drastically in recent years, the magazine reminded readers that Edwards was accused of drug use last year.
 According to the magazine’s report, fans suspected Ryan Edwards was high during an episode last season but when producers questioned the reality star, he gave a firm “no.”